-THL is a premier private equity firm investing in growth companies, headquartered primarily in North America, exclusively in four industry sectors: Consumer, Financial Services, Healthcare and Technology & Business Solutions.
-Since its founding in 1974, THL has raised more than \$25 billion of equity capital, invested in over 140 companies and completed more than 360 add-on acquisitions representing an aggregate enterprise value at acquisition of over \$200 billion.
+THL is a premier private equity firm investing in growth companies, headquartered primarily in North America.
+THL focuses its investment activity across four industry sectors: Financial Services, Technology & Business Solutions, Consumer and Healthcare.
+Since its founding in 1974, THL has raised more than \$26 billion of equity capital, invested in over 150 companies and completed more than 400 add-on acquisitions representing an aggregate enterprise value at acquisition of over \$200 billion.
 With dedicated sector and operating teams, THL brings deep domain expertise and resources to build great companies by helping to accelerate growth, improve operations and drive long-term sustainable value in partnership with management.